 Rather than the ubiquitous Ross Cobb breed, which don’t tend to roam, Andy’s birds are Hubbards and Sassos, which spend most of their time outdoors grazing a mixture of grass, red clover and chicory; scratching and making dust baths, searching for bugs and exhibiting their natural behaviours.
 Shelters are provided to draw them away from the house, the flocks are never larger than 500 and the houses are moved between each flock.
 All these things add cost, but chickens are timid creatures and without encouragement will stay indoors and never learn to roam and scratch.
 Many birds labelled ‘free range’ are kept in houses of many thousands, which are never moved and as a result are surrounded by mud.
 In theory the birds have the option to go out, but very few actually do.

 Andy’s birds mature in 70 to 84 days, compared to the 41 days typical of an intensive broiler.
 They take exercise, forage for a more varied diet and are not as intensively bred for rapid weight gain.
 The result is a healthier, happier, less fatty and ultimately tastier chicken.
-The distinctive yellow colour of the meat is not from maize, but is as a result of their natural outdoor diet and lifestyle; it is proof that they really do ‘range free’.
+The distinctive yellow colour of the meat is a result of their natural outdoor diet and lifestyle; it is proof that they really do ‘range free’.
 Our chickens are slower growing than many and I would encourage you to accept this both as a way of making them more flavoursome and out of respect for the chicken.